Frequently Asked Questions

 What is the length of the program?

 Information about the proposed course schedule for full-time and part-time students is available on the website.
-Examples of course delivery schedules posted there show plans for full-time students to complete within 3 years and part-time students 4 years.
+Examples of course delivery schedules posted there show plans for full-time students to complete within three years and part-time students four years.

 Applying to the Program